Daniel-Ayz/CHeaT/README.md

 ### 3.4 ``token-landmines/``

 Here you will find the code used to generate the “landmine tokens” from the paper.
-Token landmines are rare sequences of tokens that corrupt a model's internal state causing it to output gibberish or hallucinations.
+Token landmines are rare sequences of tokens that corrupt a model's internal state, causing it to output gibberish or hallucinations.

-The contents of this folder will be empty until 1 month after publicaiton to give vendors time to patch their LLM services.
+The contents of this folder will remain empty for one month after publication, allowing vendors time to patch their LLM services.